 - GPC12 Decisions made by the Chief Constable under powers consented to him/her by the Commissioner that have a significant public interest will be published.
-In deciding what constitutes significant public interest regard will be had to the public interest test under the Freedom of Information Act 2000 and the guidance relating to that test issued by the Information Commissioner's Office.
-All other decisions made by Chief Officers under delegated powers will be recorded in the minutes of the relevant meeting and be available for inspection. - GPC13 Except where the context otherwise requires, references in this document to the Chief Constable, Chief Executive, Commissioner's Chief Finance Officer and Force Chief Finance Officer shall include such other officers as may be authorised by them to act on their behalf. - GPC14 The Chief Constable, Chief Executive, Commissioner's Chief Finance Officer and Force Chief Finance Officer shall maintain a record of those officers authorised to act on their behalf and ensure those officers fully understand the extent of their authority. - GPC15 The Chief Constable is responsible for making sure that members of his staff, including officers, know about the provisions and obligations of this scheme.
-The Chief Executive and Commissioner's Chief Finance Officer are responsible for making sure that members of staff they supervise know about the provisions and obligations of this scheme. - GPC16 The person appointed as the Chief Executive (who is the Head of Paid Service and the Monitoring Officer), the Commissioner's Chief Finance Officer and the Force Chief Finance Officer have statutory powers and duties relating to their positions, and therefore do not rely on matters being consented or delegated to them to carry these out. - GPC17 Any individual carrying out duties, functions or actions under powers given to them by this scheme must ensure that in doing so they comply with all other statutory and regulatory requirements and relevant professional guidance including: - The Police and Social Responsibility Act 2011 and other relevant legislation issued under this Act. - The Financial Management Code of Practice for the Police Forces of England and Wales - Financial Regulations - CIPFA statement on the role of the CFO of the Police and Crime Commissioner and the CFO of the Chief Constable - Contract and procurement regulations - The Commissioner's governance framework - The Commissioner's and Lincolnshire Police's employment policies and procedures.
+In deciding what constitutes significant public interest, regard will be made to the public interest test under the Freedom of Information Act 2000 and the guidance relating to that test issued by the Information Commissioner's Office.
+All other decisions made by Chief Officers under delegated powers will be recorded in the minutes of the relevant meeting and be available for inspection. - GPC13 Except where the context otherwise requires, references in this document to the Chief Constable, Chief Executive, Commissioner's Chief Finance Officer and Director of Finance & Corporate Services (S151) shall include such other officers as may be authorised by them to act on their behalf. - GPC14 The Chief Constable, Chief Executive, Commissioner's Chief Finance Officer and Director of Finance & Corporate Services (S151) shall maintain a record of those officers authorised to act on their behalf and ensure those officers fully understand the extent of their authority. - GPC15 The Chief Constable is responsible for making sure that members of their staff, including officers, know about the provisions and obligations of this scheme.
+The Chief Executive and Commissioner's Chief Finance Officer are responsible for making sure that members of staff they supervise know about the provisions and obligations of this scheme. - GPC16 The person appointed as the Chief Executive (who is the Head of Paid Service and the Monitoring Officer), the Commissioner's Chief Finance Officer and the Director of Finance & Corporate Services (S151) have statutory powers and duties relating to their positions, and therefore do not rely on matters being consented or delegated to them to carry these out. - GPC17 Any individual carrying out duties, functions or actions under powers given to them by this scheme must ensure that in doing so they comply with all other statutory and regulatory requirements and relevant professional guidance including: - The Police and Social Responsibility Act 2011 and other relevant legislation issued under this Act. - The Financial Management Code of Practice for the Police Forces of England and Wales - Financial Regulations - CIPFA statement on the role of the CFO of the Police and Crime Commissioner and the CFO of the Chief Constable - Contract and procurement regulations - The Commissioner's governance framework - The Commissioner's and Lincolnshire Police's employment policies and procedures. - The Data Protection Act 2018 and the Freedom of Information Act 2000

-- The Data Protection Act 1998 and the Freedom of Information Act 2000 - Health and Safety at Work legislation and codes
+Health and Safety at Work legislation and codes